-In accordance with SFAS No. 142, "Goodwill and Other Intangible Assets," goodwill and intangible assets are tested for impairment annually or more frequently if circumstances indicate impairment may have occurred.
+In accordance with SFAS No. 142, Goodwill and Other Intangible Assets, goodwill and intangible assets are tested for impairment annually or more frequently if circumstances indicate impairment may have occurred.
 In this process, we make estimates and assumptions in order to determine the fair value of our assets and liabilities and to project future earnings using valuation techniques, including a discounted cash flow model.
 We use our best judgment and information available to us at the time to perform this review.
 Because our assumptions and estimates are used in projecting future earnings as part of the valuation, actual results could differ.
-Definite life intangible assets are amortized over their estimated useful lives which are periodically reevaluated.
+Intangible assets with finite lives are amortized over their estimated useful lives which are periodically reevaluated.
 For the year ended December 31, 2006, we concluded there was no impairment of goodwill and intangible assets.
-As a result of our Protego and Braveheart acquisitions, our goodwill and intangible assets, net of amortization, as of March 31, 2007 were \$38.3 million and \$18.8 million, respectively.
+As a result of our Protego and Braveheart acquisitions, our goodwill and intangible assets, net of amortization, as of December 31, 2006 and June 30, 2007 were \$61.0 million and \$57.0 million, respectively.